stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-You apparently won't be able to use the same tactic you used last time of just waiting for him to say something wrong and then coming in with the correct answer.
+You apparently won't be able to use the same tactic you used last time, of just waiting for him to say something wrong and then coming in with the correct answer.

-#####  __[Tim laughs, Ben makes a sound of resigned agreement]__
+##### [Tim laughs, Ben makes a sound of resigned agreement]

 #### TIM

 Lying in wait!

+##### [Ben chuckles]

 #### BRYN